thmsgbrt/my-react-component-library/README.md

   </a>
 </p>

-> This is the final project of my "Build your own React component library and publish it to GitHub Package Registry" article on medium.
-[Check it out!](https://github.com/thmsgbrt)
+> This is the final project of my "Build a React Component Library and Publish to the GitHub Package Registry" article on medium.
+[Check it out!](https://medium.com/better-programming/build-your-very-own-react-component-library-and-publish-it-to-github-package-registry-192a688a51fd)

 ### 🏠 [Homepage](https://github.com/thmsgbrt/my-react-component-library)